|

 work when used in copy mode (for example, as macro

-arguments), or which will be interpolated at varying macro
+arguments), or that will be interpolated at varying macro

 nesting depths.